Only some migrant families to be reunited in U.S. as deadline arrives

 The children were taken from their parents under U.S. President Donald Trump’s “zero tolerance” immigration policy, which called for the prosecution and detention of adult immigrants crossing the border without authorization.

-After public outcry and a court challenge by the American Civil Liberties Union, Trump stopped separating families last month.
+After public outcry and a court challenge by the American Civil Liberties Union (ACLU), Trump stopped separating families last month.

-A federal judge in California ordered that the youngest children be returned to their parents by July 10.
-Judge Dana Sabraw also ordered an estimated 2,000 children over five years old must be reunited by July 26.
+A federal judge in California overseeing the ACLU case ordered in June that the youngest children be reunited by July 10.
+Judge Dana Sabraw also ordered that the estimated 2,000 separated children over five years old must be reunited by July 26.

-The government has said it cannot fully meet the first deadline.
-In some cases, children’s parents had already been deported or failed a criminal background check.
+The government said it could not fully meet the first deadline because, in some cases, children’s parents had already been deported or failed a criminal background check.
 Others, it said, were unable to prove the relationship.
 Some detained parents had been released from custody and could not be contacted.

 The government was due to update the court in San Diego on Tuesday.